Skip to Content

 Fork Painted Thing 1 Thing 2 Craft [Free Template]

-After completing this craft, keep the fun going with more Dr. Seuss crafts!
+After completing this easy craft, keep the fun going with more Dr. Seuss crafts!
 From the Lorax to the Cat in the Hat, there’s lots of characters waiting to be brought to life through the magic of crafting.

 thing 1 art project cover image